armandosjunior/Note-Taker/README.md

 # Note Taker :memo:

 This application was created for users be used to be able to write and save notes.
-This project uses an Express.js back, it saves and retrieves note data from a JSON file.
+This project uses an Express.js back, it saves and retrieves note data from JSON file.

 ## **Steps to get started:**